The Intellectual Property Review: Germany

 The most prominent – and busiest – courts are Dusseldorf, Mannheim, Munich I and Hamburg.

-As further outlined below, all venues differ a little with respect to timelines, the number of oral hearings and technical competence.
-Depending on the case, it might be favourable to file the complaint with a court that allows a fast track to an infringement judgment but offers less opportunity to discuss the case orally.
-However, in another case it might be better to choose a court that customarily runs two oral hearings to allow for a deeper oral discussion on the relevant aspects (e.g., cases where a more sophisticated technical discussion is required).
+As further outlined below, all venues differ a little in respect of timelines, the number of oral hearings and technical competence.
+Depending on the case, it might be favourable to file a complaint with a court that allows a fast track to an infringement judgment but offers less opportunity to discuss the case orally.
+However, in another case, it might be better to choose a court that customarily runs two oral hearings to allow for a deeper oral discussion on the relevant aspects (e.g., cases where a more sophisticated technical discussion is required).

 ii Requirements for jurisdiction and venue

 The patent owner and a licensee (exclusive and non-exclusive) may file a motion for patent infringement.
-With respect to the latter, the extent of the right to sue and the respective remedies depend on the scope of the licence.
+In respect of the latter, the extent of the right to sue and the respective remedies depend on the scope of the licence.